IndustrialML/SmartApplicationDoku/README.md

 ![Concurrent Benchmarktest graphs](https://github.com/IndustrialML/SmartApplicationDoku/blob/master/images/ConcurrentGraphs.png)

 All values were measured on an Azure [E2S_V3 Standard](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/images/0_createVM_3.PNG) instance running a Microsoft Machine Learning Server 9.2.1 on Ubuntu 16.04 VM.
 More information about the VM setup can be found [here](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/Configure_Azure_Linux_VM.md).

 Notice that the values for the RESTful API of the Microsoft Machine Learning Server standard and realtime are not trustworthy yet and those solutions are still in process.

+We ran another benchmark test for the *Model as a Service* solution of a Random Forest, to roughly compare the performances.
+The test results provided were evaluated, using a Python's `sklearn` Random Forest that was parsed to PMML (as shown [earlier](https://github.com/IndustrialML/SmartApplicationDoku#random-forest)) and later consumed in Java, using the JPMML-Evaluator library (as shown [earlier](https://github.com/IndustrialML/SmartApplicationDoku#random-forest)).
+You can view the source code [here](https://github.com/IndustrialML/Python2Java/tree/master/MaschineLearning4J/src/main/java/RandomForest).
 ## Glossar
 * API
 * Decision Tree